oracle/terraform-kubernetes-installer/docs/usage.md

 created for the new environment's files, but no branch will be created.
 One such use for this option is when you are creating many managed environments in one sitting, and you want to handle branch creation yourself.

-## Rolling Out Ansible Changes to Live Environments
+## Rolling Out Ansible Changes to Managed Environments

-Choose the environment under ```envs``` you wish to deploy to via Ansible.
-Some examples of valid environment names:
-* dev-us-ashburn-1/sre
-* prod-us-ashburn-1/sre

-Let's say we are rolling out a change to an environment called "dev-region/some-env".
+Let's say we are rolling out a change to the `prod` environment:

 * First, configure your ansible-vault environment.
-You must know the secret VAULT_PASSWORD to do this:
+You'll need to know the secret VAULT_PASSWORD to do this:

 ```
 export ANSIBLE_VAULT_PASSWORD_FILE=/tmp/vault-password
 echo $VAULT_PASSWORD > /tmp/vault-password
 ```

 #### Terraform Part

 **Note** - Use extreme care when running Terraform updates!!!